rynobax/MeTube/README.md

 * Messaging
 * Keyword based searching

-I worked on this project in collaberation with two other students.
+I worked on this project in collaboration with two other students.